-Swimming pools, like anything in life, suffer from wear and tear.
+Well-built luxury pools come with longevity and durability.
+But like most things in life, swimming pool installations are susceptible to some degree of wear and tear.
 This can result in discoloration, cracks, dents, and chipping.
-When this happens, it’s time for pool owners to replaster their pools, and custom pool builders can get the job done seamlessly.
+When these issues arise, it’s time for pool owners to replaster their pools.
+Calimingo’s professional pool builders can help.

 Step 1: Drain the Pool

 The first step to replastering your pool is to completely drain it.
 Most people don’t own a submersible pump, so you’ll most likely have to rent one.
 But once you’ve got your pump into the shallow end of the pool, it’s a pretty hands-off step.
 The pump should be able to tackle the drain in its entirety without you having to maneuver it often.
 If you have a more irregular-shaped pool, you may need to move the pump around just a bit to make sure it drains out every bit of water.

 Step 2: Relieve Hydrostatic Pressure